The world's smartest people analytics tool

 However, many candidates do feel that the CI results they received accurately reflect their work preferences.

-If you’re interested in the Culture Index survey for your organization, its website does allow you to request a free team diagnostic so you can try it out first.
+If you’re interested in the Culture Index survey for your organization, its website allows you to request a free team diagnostic so you can try it out first.

 Is the Culture Index Survey evidence-based?

-This is where I ran into some obstacles while researching the Culture Index Survey.
-I could not find any information on the Culture Index website about how and why the CI Survey was developed.
+This is where the writer ran into obstacles while researching the Culture Index Survey – there is noinformation to be found on the Culture Index website about how and why the CI Survey was developed.

-The PDF explains that the survey "underwent five years of research" and was administered four different times between 1999 to 2004.
-The sample size ranged from 180 to 493 each time.
-The PDF details how the survey avoids bias and indeed measures what it claims to measure.
-However, it does not explain the science behind how the results can enhance performance or help find the right candidate.
+The PDF reveals that the survey "underwent five years of research" and was administered four different times between 1999 and 2004.
+The sample size ranged from 180 to 493 respondents each time.
+The PDF details how the survey avoids bias, and indeed measures what it claims to measure.
+However, it does not explain the science behind how the results can enhance performance, or help find the right candidate.

 Culture Index alternatives

 If you're looking for tools to use applied analytics to improve performance and enhance the hiring process, there are many Culture Index alternatives.
-We'll also discuss how the science stacks up.
+We'll also discuss how the science of each stacks up.

 Fingerprint For Success